 In accordance with the Policy FDCR.A.10.030 – Institutional Records of Student Complaints, Maharishi International University is required by law to share information about complaints with its accrediting agency, the Higher Learning Commission; however, individual identities will not be revealed without the express permission of the complainant or as required by law.

-Once per year, the Associate Dean of Students will summarize student complaints and submit that summary to the Vice President for Enrollment Management and Student Life.
+Once per year, the Dean of Students will summarize student complaints and submit that summary to the Vice President for Enrollment Management and Student Life.
 The summary will include:

 - Number of complaints by category